 Unemployment Benefits: The Organization is self-insured for unemployment benefits given to former employees.
-Management has estimated the amount of benefits expected to be paid by the Organization after December 31, 2022, with respect to claims related to 2022 and prior years.
-The amount accrued for unemployment benefits at December 31, 2022 and 2021 was \$52,420 and \$53,652, respectively.
+Management has estimated the amount of benefits expected to be paid by the Organization after December 31, 2023, with respect to claims related to 2023 and prior years.
+The amount accrued for unemployment benefits at December 31, 2023 and 2022 was \$44,355 and \$52,420, respectively.
 These amounts are included in "Accrued payroll and benefits" in the accompanying consolidated statements of financial position.

 403(b) - Deferred Savings Plan: The Organization has a 403(b) deferred savings plan (the 403(b) Plan) covering all employees over 21 years old who have completed three months or more of service.
 The Organization provides a matching contribution to the 403(b) Plan at its discretion.
-Under the 403(b) Plan, employees may elect to defer a portion of their salary, subject to the Internal Revenue Service limits (\$20,500 for 2022 and \$19,500 for 2021).
-The Organization made matching contributions to the 403(b) Plan totaling \$235,428 and \$171,834 for the years ended December 31, 2022 and 2021, respectively.
+Under the 403(b) Plan, employees may elect to defer a portion of their salary, subject to the Internal Revenue Service limits (\$22,500 for 2023 and \$20,500 for 2022).
+The Organization made no matching contributions to the 403(b) for the years ended December 31, 2023 and 2022.